robsab13/Grow-a-Girlfriend-Demo-Translation/README.md

 # Step 1: Download
 Download:
-1. The "tl" folder that's in the language you want to translate it into (If it is not listed, please download "other_language" instead.
-This will be the case for most of you.)
+1. One of the folders in "tl" directory that's in the language you want to translate it into.
+If it is not listed, please download "other_language" instead.
+This will be the case for most of you.
 2. "Images"

 # Step 2: Software and set up